DaughterOfMaple/Make10/README.md

 The main element that caused me some grief was that I wanted to be able to both tap a cell and drag a cell, with little to no delay on the drag pickup.
 I finally made this happen by modifying the existing UILongPressGestureRecognizer of the UICollectionView and adding a new UITapGestureRecognizer to handle the desired tap behaviour.

-### Data persistence with Core Data (TBC)
+### Data persistence with Core Data
+(TBC)

 ## TODO

 ### Priority fixes
+These ones are really bugging me. 🤔

-1. Debug play button - this shouldn't be usable without starting a game (currently can start the timer with no game).
+1. Debug play button - this shouldn't be usable without starting a game (currently can start the timer with no game)
-2. Debug the Achievements Page UICollectionView layout - layout sometimes jumps out of alignment
+2. Debug the UICollectionView layouts - layout sometimes jumps out of alignment when the page is exited or scrolled
 3. Investigate 'XPC connection interrupted' error - this occasionally freezes the application
 4. Clean up code (remove redundant debugging print statements)
 5. Add user stats data (Core data + calculations)
 6. Update logic so that once the game is completed successfully, the check button is disabled
 7. Develop comprehensive test plan and unit tests
 8. Add pull-down top menu
-9. Add application icon

 ### Future ambitions
 - Time challenges